 Burritos, both in their bowl and wrap forms, are not as popular in Australia as they are in America, which is crazy because they literally are the most frugal food.
 A mix of rice and beans, with some green leaves if you feel like it and relatively available toppings like salsa and guacamole (easily homemade).
 These are a great way to use leftover rice though, making for a delicious and filling me that goes the distance.

 5. Make Stuffed Anything

-When you’re making anything from stuffed pepper to stuffed chicken breast to stuffed zucchini, rice is going to be at the centre of your dish.
+When you’re making anything from stuffed peppers (capsicum to us Aussie’s) to stuffed chicken breast to stuffed zucchini, rice is going to be at the centre of your dish.
 These stuffed meats and vegetables are a great way to use rice, with most recipes calling for rice to be about one-third of the stuffing.
 Added to another frugal favourite, beans, as well as some meat and vegetables, you’ll never believe that your delicious stuffed dinners are made with leftovers!

 6. Make Leftover Rice In to A Yummy Dessert